Flourless Cookies

 Why these cookies skip oats (and every other flour)

-Most people avoiding gluten are also avoiding oats, and for good reason.
+Most people avoiding gluten are also steering clear of oats, and for good reason.
 Even though oats don’t naturally contain gluten, they’re almost always processed alongside wheat, barley and rye.
-Cross-contamination is real.
-On top of that, oats are loaded with carbs, which makes them a non-starter for anyone eating sugar free or low carb.
+Cross-contamination is real, and I’ve seen it catch people off guard.
+On top of that, oats are loaded with carbs, which makes them a non-starter for anyone eating low carb or sugar free.

 I skip oats entirely in this recipe.
-The cocoa powder and eggs do all the work, so these cookies are naturally gluten free, dairy free and completely grain free without any flour substitutes.
+The cocoa powder and eggs do all the work, so these are naturally gluten free, dairy free and completely grain free without needing any flour substitute at all.
+I wanted something my whole table could eat without anyone having to ask what’s in it, and reader Riley’s 12-year-old (who reads every label and has turned down every keto dessert for six months) grabbed a few of these without a single question.
+That’s the whole point.

 a bunch of chocolate cookies sitting on a marble block with eggs and milk in the background